 Associated conditions and risk factors for tendinopathy in runners

+While most tendinopathies can be traced to a training error, there are many other important causes of tendon pain.
+Some of these issues might make a runner more at risk for developing tendinopathy, even though they are training properly.
 There are many variables that can come into play that influence your risk for developing tendon related pain in a runner.

 - Age: Our tendons change as we age.
 They respond to stress or load slower.
 In addition, our tendons start to lose strength, and the muscle may become sarcopenic.

 - Metabolism: YES.
 Our metabolic “health” has an impact on our tendons.
 Tendinopathy has been associated with lipid (cholesterol) abnormalities, and tendon pain may be more common in people with hyperinsulinemia or type 2 diabetes.
 The reasons are complex.
 But just like the walls of our arteries have cholesterol deposited inside them which can lead to a blockage, the same can occur in our tendon.
-Deposition of cholesterol in our tendon can cause weakness.
+Deposition of cholesterol in our tendon can cause weakness in the tendon structure.
 Cholesterol can also be oxidized (OxPL) due to inflammation.
 The combination of cholesterol deposition + inflammation leads to blockages in our arteries, and harmful deposits which can weaken our tendons.

 - Cholesterol/LDL and Triglycerides: Elevated lipid levels have been associated with the risk of tendon ruptures, and tendinopathy.
 Many researchers are currently looking at tendinopathy as a risk factor for heart disease, metabolic syndrome and hyperinsulinemia.
 All appear to have the same metabolic changes, and some degree of cholesterol deposits in the tendon and blood vessel walls.